phensley/cldr-engine-website/docs/doc-quickstart.md

 ### Redux example

-In this example we use Redux and Redux Saga in the example below.
-It should be straightforward to adapt this to your state container of choice.
+In this example we use Redux and Redux Saga, although it should be straightforward to adapt this to your state container of choice.

 **Redux store containing the locale state**
 ```typescript